gourav-data-analyst/sql_project_p1/README.md

 Level: Beginner
 Database: sql_project_p1

 This project  demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal in starting the journey in data analysis and build a solid foundation in SQL****
+This project is ideal in starting the journey in data analysis and build a solid foundation in SQL.

 **Objective**
 Set up a retail sales database: Create and populate a retail sales database with the provided sales data.